azat-co/practicalnode/chapter10/chapter10.md

 }
 ```

 You might be wondering, where this mystical and mysterious `process.env.NODE_ENV` comes from.
 Very easy.
-It is an environment variable and as with all other environment variables, developers can set them outside, in the shell (bash or zsh or other) environment.
+It is an environment variable, and as with all other environment variables, developers can set them outside, in the shell (bash or zsh or other) environment.
 The environment variables are set with `KEY=VALUE` syntax or prefixed with `export KEY=VALUE` when set for the duration of the entire shell session.
 For example, to run the server in a production mode, just set an environment variable to production:

 ```
 $ NODE_ENV=production node app.js
 ```

-Notice that the env var and the command where on the same command or same line?
+Notice that the env var `NODE_ENV` and the command `node` were on the same command and line (unless you continue the command on a new line with `\`).
 You must have them in one command.
 If you want to set the environment variable once for multiple commands, then `export` is your friend:

 ```
 $ export NODE_ENV=production
 $ node app.js
 ```

-**Note** By default, Express.js falls back to development mode as we see in the [source code](<https://github.com/visionmedia/express/blob/0719e5f402ff4b8129f19fe3d0704b31733f1190/lib/application.js#L48>)
+**Note** By default, Express.js falls back to development mode as we see in the [source code](<http://bit.ly/1l7UEi6>)
-(<https://github.com/visionmedia/express/blob/0719e5f402ff4b8129f19fe3d0704b31733f1190/lib/application.js#L48>) (<http://bit.ly/1l7UEi6>).
-Thus, set the production environment variable when in production environment.
+(<http://bit.ly/1l7UEi6>).
+Thus, set the `NODE_ENV` environment variable to `production` when in the production environment.

 Let's talk about sessions now.
 When using in-memory session store (the default choice), the data can’t be shared across different processes/servers (which we want in production mode).
 Conveniently, Express.js and Connect notify us about this as we see in this [source code](http://bit.ly/1nnvvhf) (<http://bit.ly/1nnvvhf>) with this message: